LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/unit-testing-in-action.rst

 Toward a Better Testing Workflow
 --------------------------------

 In this case, we had a well-written function to write tests for, so it was straightforward to create tests that pass.
 Most situations will not be this simple.
-You will often find yourself writing tests for code only to discover a bug, forcing you to go back and update your code.
+Your tests will often uncover bugs, forcing you to go back and update your code.
 That's okay!
 This is precisely what tests are for.

 The workflow for this situation is: